craig-grant630/HelpTick/README.md

 - Personalized welcome message with user's email
 - Option to create a new ticket

-Logout button

-- Register / Create New Ticket Page
+Create New Ticket Button

-- Simple form to input ticket title and description
-- "Submit" button to create a ticket
+- Simplistic button to navigate to creat new ticket
+-
 View Active Tickets

 - Display of all currently active tickets